HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 The representative datasets are BCICIV_2b, Sosulski2019, and Nakanishi2015.
 Raw inputs are flattened standardized windows; latent inputs are temporal-mean vectors.
 Points are colored by subject as described in the article.
 A deterministic subject-stratified sample of at most 5,000 windows is reduced to at most 50 PCA dimensions, then embedded with two-dimensional t-SNE, perplexity 30, PCA initialization, automatic learning rate, 1,000 iterations, and seed 42.

-The article does not report sample counts, scaling, PCA preprocessing, perplexity, initialization, iterations, learning rate, or random seed.
-These choices provide a reproducible paper-equivalent visualization.

 ### Transformer ablation

 The BI2015b ablation evaluates the configurations `(4 layers, 8 heads)`, `(4 layers, 4 heads)`, and `(2 layers, 8 heads)`.
 Four layers means two encoder plus two decoder blocks; two layers means one plus one.
 A deterministic 10% window sample is used for evaluation.
-The paper states this sample contains 11,616 trials; the repository records the reported count and the actual number selected from the loaded data.

-## Publication comparisons

-Tables 5-8 and numerical figure targets are stored under `results/publication/source/`.
-They are paper transcriptions, not model outputs. `source_manifest.csv` records their SHA-256 digests.
-Generated metrics use their own schemas and are compared without overwriting the sources.

-Exact equality is not a success criterion for learned-model outputs.
-Verification checks executable invariants, expected shapes, disjoint classifier folds, source integrity, and recorded provenance.
-The generated publication tables retain explicit differences from the printed values.